geigerzaehler/beets-alternatives/README.md

 With this [beets][beets-docs] plugin every file in you music library have multiple alternate versions in separate locations.

+If you’re interested in contributing to this project, check out the [developer documentation](./DEVELOPING.md).

 Getting Started
 ---------------